Z2gK/winfw/README.md

 # wintools

-A set of scripts to parse Windows command line output
+A set of scripts to parse Windows command line output and help make sense of it.

 ## winfwparse.py